This document provides information on how to manage Amazon ACM requests.

 - Go to Retrieve access keys to copy the necessary data.

-- Access the menu Certificate Manager → Certificates Cloud → Account.
+- In Segura, access the menu Certificate Manager > Certificates Cloud > Account.

-- Click the ⁝ icon and select the + New option.
+- Click the (⁝) icon and select New.

 - Fill in the fields with the following information.
 Fields with an asterisk (*) are mandatory information: